Friden EC-130 & EC-132

 Registers #3 and #4 are used for the storage of intermediate answers, though numbers in Register #4 also act as constants.

-Inside from the top, showing the 8 circuit boards (in 4 wired together pairs) for the calculating logic, and the cathode ray tube.
+Inside the Friden EC-132.
+At the top of the photograph are the 8 circuit boards (in 4 wired together pairs) for the calculating logic, and below is the cathode ray tube to give the display.

-The 8 circuit boards of the EC-132, each with several dozens of transistors in metal cans.
+The 8 circuit boards of the EC-132, each with several dozens of individual transistors in metal cans.
 The boards are mounted in pairs and are connected together along the top edge with wire jumpers.

-Inside from underneath, showing the casing of the delay-line memory.
+Inside the Friden EC-132 from underneath, showing the casing containing the toroidal delay-line memory.

 The photograph alongside illustrates the pace of electronic development.

 Singer took over Friden in the 1960s.

 Less than 10 years after the EC132 shown above the calculators had shrunk to pocket size (though this one is without the sqaure-root but does have a memory) and a fraction of the cost through the use of Large-Scale Integrated Circuits.

 The Singer Friden 1234 shown alongside is only 75 mm x 101 mm x 28 mm (3" x 4" x 1.25").